Of Faults and Favorites: Model Checking a Pagination Algorithm with Alloy

 On the first page, the algorithm emits E0 and E2 (E2 comes before E1 because favorites come first within a day).
 The token advancement for the standard list walks forward from position 0: position 0 (E0) is emitted, advance.
 Position 1 (E1) is not emitted.
 Stop.
 The standard token is now at position 1.

-However, position 2 (E2) is emitted.
+Position 2 (E2) is also emitted.
 There's a gap.
 On the next page load, the algorithm fetches candidates from position 1 onward: {E1, E2}.
 E2 gets emitted again.
 Duplicate.

 The contiguity invariant catches this: after the first page, position 2 is emitted but position 1 is not.
 The invariant breaks at state 1, and the duplicate materializes at state 2.